Brent & Partners is made up of Allan Brent and you, my partner

 About Allan

 Before this work, Allan spent his early legal career at some of New Zealand’s large commercial law firms involved across local government, environment, property, fisheries, general litigation work and much more.
-He followed this with stints working in the bush for the Department of Conservation and in development work for a university.
+He followed this with periods working in the bush for the Department of Conservation and in development work for a university.

-Having operated for over a decade, often at the cutting-edge of law, Allan is now unphased by the novel challenges that will inevitably arise in using legal tools to pursue worthy goals; by working with clients to navigate new terrain; or by the tenacity and sticking power required on such journeys.
+Having operated for over a decade, often at the cutting-edge of law, Allan is now unphased by the novel challenges that will inevitably arise in using legal tools to pursue opportunities; by working with clients to navigate new terrain; or by the tenacity and sticking power required on such journeys.

-Allan Brent is a southern New Zealander, a husband, and one to whom a relationship with place is important.
+Allan Brent is a southern New Zealander, a dad, a husband, and one to whom a relationship with place is important.
 He is a fifth-generation lawyer, or so the legend goes.
 Through this comes his bone-deep commitment to the service and ethics of legal work: Allan will go to the well for you.

 Outside his legal career and on top of family life, Allan is an alpine climber, tramper, paraglider, runner, and part-time biker and sailor.
-To give back to these areas, he has been involved in Federated Mountain Clubs of New Zealand, or FMC, for four years.
-He has served as Vice-President for three of these years.
+To give back to these areas, he has been involved in Federated Mountain Clubs of New Zealand, or FMC, since 2020.
+He served as Vice-President for three of these years.
 FMC is New Zealand’s peak outdoor recreation body, founded in 1931.
 It works on numerous advocacy projects for many outdoor disciplines, and anything touching recreation on public conservation land and its margins.
 Currently Allan’s biggest FMC involvement is in securing a sustainable future for New Zealand’s backcountry hut and track network.

 Allan lives out a passion for cultivating a positive public conversation about a sense of belonging to New Zealand, often with a legal dimension.
 He writes about this on Substack at Brenty’s Two Cents.